 Cardiac Step Down Unit (SDU)

 The Cardiac Step Down Unit (SDU) is home to a 36 bed cardiology unit where patients are cared for by two resident teams.
-Residents are exposed to a breadth and depth of pathology within inpatient cardiovascular medicine, including acute coronary syndromes, brady- and tachy-arrhythmias, severe/advanced decompensated heart failure, pericardial syndromes and post procedural cardiovascular care.
+Residents are exposed to a breadth and depth of pathology within inpatient cardiovascular medicine, including acute coronary syndromes, brady- and tachy-arrhythmias, severe/advanced decompensated heart failure, pericardial syndromes and post-procedural cardiovascular care.
 Each team is composed of one intern, two junior residents, one senior resident and an attending cardiologist.
 A cardiology fellow is dedicated to the floor for teaching, acute management and care coordination.
-The juniors work closely with their own attending, and also rotate with the juniors from the other SDU hemi-team through a four-day cycle, taking a 24-hour call every fourth day.
-There is also an additional night float junior resident that helps the on-call junior with overnight admissions and acute patient care issues.
+Overnight the unit is covered by a NF intern and NF junior, with support from the cardiology teaching senior (see "Night Teach" below) and cardiology fellow.
 A lecture series is held each day to provide additional education on cardiac arrhythmias, acute coronary syndromes and post-procedural complications.

 The Lunder Oncology service is home to two adjacent 32-bed oncology units, where patients are cared for by three resident-led teams and one advanced practice provider (APP) lead team.
-The three resident teams are each primarily focused around the care of patients within one inpatient oncology domain—leukemia; solid tumors; or lymphoma/myeloma.
-The teams are comprised of interns who have primary responsibility for his/her own 6-7 patients, and admit to his/her own list during daytime hours, with supervision from a senior resident and a disease-specific attending.
+The three resident teams are each primarily focused around the care of patients within one inpatient oncology domain—leukemia; solid tumors; lymphoma/myeloma.
+The teams are composed of interns who have primary responsibility for his/her own 6-7 patients, and admit to his/her own list during daytime hours, with supervision from a resident and a disease-specific attending.
 Overnight the patients on the unit are managed by a NF junior.
 A lecture series is held during the rotation to provide additional education on inpatient oncology, including a simulation-based curriculum on oncologic emergencies.

 Community Hospital Care at Newton-Wellesley Hospital